 At times, a student may be unable to complete all the work required in a class before the end of the semester.
 With the approval of the Chair a grade of “I” or “Incomplete” may be entered temporarily to allow the student an extended timeframe for submitting incomplete work.
 All incomplete grades must be accompanied by an incomplete agreement signed by both the student and instructor that clearly stipulates what work needs to be completed, when it will be completed and the grade that will be assigned if the work is not completed by the due date.
 All incomplete agreements must also be signed by the Coordinator of the program and placed in the student’s file.
 Except in unusual circumstances, students may not enter subsequent semesters with an incomplete grade from a previous semester.
-Case Management Certificates will not be awarded to any student with an incomplete or failure in any course.
-While we wish to be flexible, it is important that student’s meet reasonable deadlines in preparation for successful careers in case management.
+Certificates will not be awarded to any student with an incomplete or failure in any course.
+While we wish to be flexible, it is important that student’s meet reasonable deadlines in preparation for successful careers in Social and Human Service Assistance.

 The college computers in the student lounge, in the classroom and at the computer center are available for students to use for assignments and course work.
 Students are expected to use the college computers professionally.
 This means that web surfing, on-line shopping, playing computer games, etc. is not appropriate use of the college computers.

-The Case Management Program strives to instill the qualities that will be expected of students in their professional work within our classrooms.
+The Program strives to instill the qualities that will be expected of students in their professional work within our classrooms.
 Students are to exhibit professional behavior in class, in their field agencies and in their interactions with staff, faculty and other students.
 As stated in the college student handbook, “...all members of the campus community share a responsibility for maintaining and enhancing an environment where the actions of all are guided by mutual respect, high standards of integrity and reason” (RIC student handbook, p.
 64).
 The use of inappropriate language (e.g. cursing, swearing, etc) is not acceptable professional behavior.

 Students should show an awareness of their behaviors and the impact on others.
 Students should be receptive to feedback from others and show an ability to integrate feedback into behavioral change.
 Students must make appropriate use of "air time" in class, including a willingness both to use it and to limit one's use of it.
-Case Management students must show a respect for difference and for others' feelings, including a nonjudgmental attitude, sensitivity to ethnic diversity and oppressed groups, respect for confidentiality, and respect for the needs of others.
+Students must show a respect for difference and for others' feelings, including a nonjudgmental attitude, sensitivity to ethnic diversity and oppressed groups, respect for confidentiality, and respect for the needs of others.
 Students’ comments should show that assigned readings were completed, and that opinions are stated as such.Back to top

-Oral and written communication skills are essential for case management practice.
+Oral and written communication skills are essential for practice.
 All students must be able to demonstrate that they are able to communicate verbally and in writing, in a professional manner.
 Therefore grades take into consideration not only content but the degree of skill in presenting that content.
 Students must carefully proofread their papers for typographical, grammatical, sentence structure, and spelling errors.
 Papers should begin with an introductory statement of purpose and an overview of the ideas to be presented.
 The ideas must be discussed in a coherent, logical, well-organized manner and must be supported by one’s own arguments, by readings and by discussion from relevant literature, when appropriate.
 Each aspect of the assignment must be thoroughly addressed.
 Citations and a reference page in proper form must be included on most papers.
-In the Case Management Program we use the APA 5th edition (American Psychological Association) Format for documenting and citing references and sources.
+In this program we use the APA 6th edition (American Psychological Association) Format for documenting and citing references and sources.
 The College Writing Center in Craig Lee 225 is available to help students compose papers that conform to academic standards.
 The Writing Center can also provide copies of APA style sheets that will give students specific examples of proper use of citations and references.

 From time to time, an instructor will offer feedback to students regarding their progress and performance in class.
 As a next step in communication with a student, an Instructor may ask a student to schedule a meeting with the Coordinator of the program, or the Case Manager to discuss academic progress.
 At any time, a student may also request such a meeting.

-The Case Management faculty recognizes the value and importance of free and open classroom discussion.
+The program faculty recognizes the value and importance of free and open classroom discussion.
 Students are encouraged to express opinions and offer observations relevant to course content.
 In sharing information about others, students are expected to protect the confidentiality of those individuals.
 Other students in the classroom are expected to treat classmates' comments with respect and courtesy, and to protect the confidentiality of comments and observations offered in the classroom, to the extent possible under law and college/school policy.
 Students are expected to refrain from divulging information to others outside of the classroom.
 The confidentiality of classroom discussion cannot be guaranteed because of "duty to protect" and "mandatory reporting" laws and/or policies which may require disclosure.
 In writing papers and in class discussions it is important for students to disguise any potentially identifying information about others.Back to top